-Power grid problems aside, we all lose electricity occasionally.
+We all lose electricity occasionally.
 But when outages become routine, leaving you without electricity for days on end, it’s time to take action by getting a home backup generator.
-Smaller, portable generators for home are great for powering the essentials, like the refrigerator and microwave, while large standby power generators can power everything in your house.
+Smaller, portable generators for home are great for powering the essentials, like the refrigerator and microwave, while large standby power generators can power pretty much everything in your house.

-In this article, we’ll walk you through both types of generators (portable and standby) and both ways to deliver backup power (extension cords and subpanels).
-We’ll cover the pros and cons of each system and give you an idea of prices for the best generator.
+Here, we’ll walk you through both types of generators (portable and standby) and other ways to deliver backup power (extension cords and subpanels).
+We’ll cover the pros and cons of each system and give you an idea of the price ranges for the best generators on the market.

 Two Types of Generators, Two Different Costs

 1. Portable Generators